Trip departs from the Rinehart house @ 6:00 A.M. on Sun., July 21 & Returns @ 4:30 P.M. on Tue., July 30

 SECTION A “Mammoth Loop” grades 6* (12 participants, 3 leaders per section)

 This section is designed for beginning and intermediate backpackers.
-The total backpacking distance is only 30 miles, so there will be abundant opportunities to fish, swim, explore, and day hike along the famous John Muir Trail.
-Everyone spends the first & last nights camping in the Mammoth area.
-At the May 20 meeting, participants are divided into cooking/sleeping groups of four, with an experienced leader for each middle school group, to provide leadership and coaching, on the backpack trip, and during the planning meetings.
+The total backpacking distance is only 35 miles, so there will be abundant opportunities to fish, swim, explore, and day hike along the famous John Muir Trail.
+Everyone spends the first and last night camping in the Mammoth area.
+At the May 18 meeting, participants are divided into cooking/sleeping groups of four, with an experienced leader for each middle school group, to provide leadership and coaching, on the backpack trip, and during the planning meetings.

 SECTION B1 & B2 “Crossing the Sierra” grades 7-8* (12 participants, 3 leaders per section)

 This section is designed for beginning and intermediate backpackers.
 Both sections will start in the Mammoth area and end in Yosemite Valley, after walking 60 miles.
 They will camp at some of the most beautiful locations in the Sierra and have a chance to climb Half Dome.
-B1 will cross two forks of the San Joaquin River and enter Yosemite at Isberg Pass, at the headwaters of the Merced River.
-B2 will follow the John Muir Trail via Donahue Pass and Tuolumne Meadows.
-At the May 20 meeting, participants are divided into cooking/sleeping groups of four, with an experienced leader for each middle school group, to provide leadership and coaching, on the backpack trip, and during the planning meetings.
+B1 will follow the John Muir Trail via Donahue Pass and Tuolumne Meadows.
+B2 will cross two forks of the San Joaquin River and enter Yosemite via Isberg Pass, at the headwaters of the Merced River.
+At the May 18 meeting, participants are divided into cooking/sleeping groups of four, with an experienced leader for each middle school group, to provide leadership and coaching, on the backpack trip, and during the planning meetings.

-SECTION C “June Lake to Clearwater Creek” grades 9 & up*(13 participants, 2 leaders)
+SECTION C “Sequoia to Mt.
+Whitney” grades 9 & up*(13 participants, 2 leaders)

 Most C trip participants have been backpacking before.
 Experienced adults, in a ratio of 1:6, lead this group.
-Heading south out of the June Lake area, this trip will experience over 50 miles of the famous John Muir Trail passing Thousand Island Lake and Devil’s Postpile before turning back north towards Virginia Lake and Duck Pass all of which are surrounded by beautiful alpine settings.
+Heading from Sequoia National Park, this trip will experience the entire 49 miles of the famous High Sierra Trail passing the Continental Divide and Kern Valley before heading into Inyo National Forest and making its way to the top of Mt.
+Whitney.
 This group will have the chance to make trail decisions along the way and may decide to visit a natural hot springs or walk extra miles for a lay-over opportunity.
 Total trip distance is approximately 75 miles.

-SECTION D “Duck Pass to Happy Isle” grades 9 & up*(13 participants, 2 leaders)
+SECTION D “Duck Pass to Pine Creek Pass” grades 9 & up*(13 participants, 2 leaders)

 Most D trip participants have been backpacking before.
 Experienced adults, in a ratio of 1:6, lead this group.
 This section is designed for backpackers that want to take it easy, have extra time in camp to explore, fish, or bag a peak.
-This trip will start in the Mammoth area and head south on the John Muir Trail crossing the gorgeous Silver Pass, Bear Ridge, and the moonscape-like Seldon Pass before heading east up the amazing French Canyon and exiting over Pine Creek Pass.
+This trip will start in the Mammoth Lakes area and head south on the John Muir Trail crossing the gorgeous Silver Pass, Bear Ridge, and the moonscape-like Seldon Pass before heading east up the amazing French Canyon and exiting over Pine Creek Pass.
 Total trip distance is approximately 65 miles.

 Please note, that no one is allowed to go on this trip without attending the three meetings listed at the top.
-Returning backpackers can skip Meeting #1, unless they wish to rent, or buy, equipment.
+Returning backpackers can skip Meeting #1, unless they wish to rent equipment.